solidjs/solid/documentation/api.md

 <ComponentA title={props.title} />;
 ```

-# Advanced Primitives
+# Secondary Primitives

-You probably won't need them for your first app, but useful tools to have.
+You probably won't need them for your first app, but these useful tools to have.

 ## `createMutable`